-In addition, the \jui\jnm\run_jnm.bat needs to be changed so that the SNC R10.0.1 replaces the SNC R9 classpath in the NM startup script: /jui/bin/run_jnm.bat
+In addition, the \jui\jnm\run_jnm.bat needs to be changed so that the SNC R10.0.1 replaces the SNC R9 classpath in the NM startup script: /jui/bin/ run_jnm.bat

-GUI-to-GUI interface troubleshooting To test the NM to SNC Cut-Through, go to the NM controllers map, place the mouse over the center of the SNC icon, and click the mouse button that brings up the popup menu.
+GUI-to-GUI interface troubleshooting To te mous the p st the NM to SNC Cut-Through, go to the NM controllers map, place the se over the center of the SNC icon, and click the mouse button that brings up opup menu.
 Select the VCIT menu item via the cascading menus: Session->Virtual Craft Interface Terminal If the NM GUI is not working perform the following steps to resolve the problem: 1.
-Invoke the SNC GUI as a standalone application To invoke the SNC GUI as a standalone application, change directory to the SNC GUI software directory and execute the following command: [snc -host <hostname> -nobs -up itm itm+123</hostname> If the login is successful, continue on to [2] otherwise, a) If the password validation fails, you will need to check the password of the itm login.
+Invoke the SNC GUI as a standalone application To invoke the SNC GUI as a standalone application, change directory to the SNC GUI software directory and execute the following command: [snc -host <hostname> -nobs -up itm itm+123</hostname> a) If the password validation fails, you will need to check the password of the itm login.
 If the password is not itm+123, it might be itm123.
-If you need override the default itm password for the F-interface.
+If you need to define an itm password that is NOT itm+123, edit the configuration file to override the default itm password for the F-interface.